screepers/ErrorExporter/README.md

 - After installation, the tool will start to retrieve errors and save them by count every hour.
 You can change this by editing the `CRON_TAB_SYNTAX` variable in the .env file using the [syntax generator](https://crontab-generator.org/).
 - About 200 errors can be saved in a segment per shard.
 If you are above 90% of the segment, it stops exporting and alerts your email via Game.notify in Screeps.
 - By default, port 10003 is used for the API.
 You can change this at the top of the `errorsGetter/index` file.
 The URL is [http://localhost:10003](http://localhost:10003).

+Add your `GRAFANA_LOKI_URL` to the .env file to enable Grafana Loki logging.